G. Wayne Miller

-G. Wayne Miller (born June 12, 1954) is an American writer and filmmaker, and podcaster.
-He is a staff writer at The Providence (R.I.)
-Journal and Visiting Fellow at Salve Regina University's Pell Center for International Relations and Public Policy, in Newport, R.I., where he is co-founder and director of the Story in the Public Square program and co-host and coproducer of the national PBS/SiriusXM Radio show Story in the Public Square.
+G. Wayne Miller (born June 12, 1954) is an American author, journalist and filmmaker.
+He is a faculty member at Salve Regina University's Pell Center for International Relations and Public Policy, in Newport, Rhode Island, where he is co-founder and director of the Story in the Public Square program and co-host and co-producer of the national PBS/SiriusXM Radio show by the same name.

 Early life

 Miller is the last child and only son of the late Roger L. Miller, an airplane mechanic, and Mary M. Miller, a homemaker.
-He was raised in Wakefield, Mass., where he attended Saint Joseph (parochial) School.
-He graduated in 1972 from St. John's Preparatory School in Danvers, Mass., where he was co-editor of his high school newspaper and also co-wrote and published an underground newspaper.
+He was raised in Wakefield, Massachusetts, where he attended Saint Joseph School.
+He graduated in 1972 from St. John's Preparatory School in Danvers, Massachusetts, where he was co-editor of his high school newspaper and also co-wrote and published an underground newspaper.
 Miller graduated cum laude from Harvard College in 1976.